M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Evaluation

+We define six evaluation metrics to compare the performance of M$^3$RS against other methods.
+The metrics are:

-The success rate ($SR$) indicates the number of tasks completed successfully.
-The dosage quality ($DQ$) indicates the disinfection quality of completed tasks.
-The mission success index ($MSI$) is a combined metric that is the ratio of the sum of the number of tasks completed and the disinfection quality with respect to the total number of tasks and associated reward for maximum disinfection quality.
-Further, we report computation times (CT) and whether a solution is optimal or feasible, indicated by letters O and F, respectively.
+The \textbf{success rate ($SR$)} measures the number of tasks completed successfully (Eq.~\eqref{eq:sr}).
+The \textbf{dosage quality ($DQ$)} reflects the disinfection quality of completed tasks (Eq.~\eqref{eq:dq}).
+The \textbf{mean success index ($MSI$)} is the average of $SR$ and $DQ$ (Eq.~\eqref{eq:msi}).
+This metric scores a solution on combined performance on the number of tasks completed and disinfection quality.
+The \textbf{average task quality ($ATQ$)} measures the average disinfection quality received by a serviced task (Eq.~\eqref{eq:atq}).